uvarc/rc-learning/content/courses/container/_index.md

     - best practices
     - DockerHub
     - case studies
+- Minimal Containers
-- Building Containers [Singularity]
+- Appendix: Building Containers [Singularity]
     - Singularity definition file
-- Minimal Containers

 You are strongly encouraged to repeat the examples and do the exercises.